c4spar/deno-cliffy/command/README.md

 #### Customize help option

 The help option is completely customizable with the `.helpOption()` method.
-The first argument are the flags followed by the description.
+The first argument is a string with the flags followed by the description.
 The third argument can be an action handler or an options object.
-The second and third argument's are optional.
+The second and third arguments are optional.

 ```typescript
 await new Command()